Robert Henry Best: Arrest and trial

-Trial

 On July 26, 1943, Best along with Fred W. Kaltenbach, Douglas Chandler, Edward Delaney, Constance Drexel, Jane Anderson, Max Otto Koischwitz and Ezra Pound had been indicted in absentia by a District of Columbia grand jury on charges of treason.
+Best was arrested on January 29, 1946, by British forces in Carinthia, Austria and handed over to the U.S. Army.
+He was then flown to the United States to stand trial, arriving in Massachusetts on December 14, 1946.

 Best was arraigned on January 20, 1947, and stood trial at the Boston Federal District Court on March 29, 1948.
-He acted as his own lawyer before Judge Francis Ford.
-The witnesses at his trial included Princess Sofia zur Lippe-Weissenfeld of Austria.

-On April 16, 1948, he was convicted of 12 counts of treason, with the jury's special finding that he actually gave 'aid and comfort to the enemy'.
+He acted as his own lawyer before U.S. District Judge Francis Ford.
+The witnesses at his trial included Princess Sofia zur Lippe-Weissenfeld of Austria and fellow American-born Nazi propagandist Edward Vieth Sittler.
+On April 16, 1948, Best was convicted of 12 counts of treason, with the jury's special finding that he actually gave "aid and comfort to the enemy".
 He had admitted in court the authorship of his broadcasts.
-He was sentenced to life imprisonment and a fine of $10,000.
+He was sentenced to life imprisonment and fined $10,000.

-He appealed his conviction in 1950 (Best v.
+Best appealed his conviction in 1950 (Best v.
 United States., 184 F.2d 131 (1st Cir.
 1950)).
-Best again acted as his own lawyer.
+Best once more acted as his own lawyer.
 The appeal court affirmed the judgment of the District Court.
 Best further appealed to the U.S. Supreme Court which refused to review the treason conviction on February 27, 1951.